 Subtask A: User perspective and requirements

 The newest research confirms long anticipated impact of lighting on people.
 Adequate lighting have positive impact on learning/work efficiency, mood and health.
 On the other side, people’s interaction with lighting systems have decisive impact on energy consumption for lighting.
 The human behaviour is nowadays the most important and challenging factor in lighting.
-This Subtask will deal with the consolidation of available knowledge (demands, chances and challenges) on user-, activity- and time-depending visual and non-visual requirements, as well as acceptance of lighting controls and their control strategies, including cultural and climatic dependencies.
-This knowledge will be used to set up use cases in specific applications, reflecting typical temporal changes in the usage of these interior spaces.
-The usage and the corresponding lighting requirements will be aggregated in so called personas, representations of the behaviour of a hypothesized group of users in the defined applications.
+This Subtask dealt with the consolidation of available knowledge (demands, chances and challenges) on user-, activity- and time-depending visual and non-visual requirements, as well as acceptance of lighting controls and their control strategies, including cultural and climatic dependencies.
+This knowledge was used to set up use cases in specific applications, reflecting typical temporal changes in the usage of these interior spaces.
+The usage and the corresponding lighting requirements were aggregated in so called personas, representations of the behaviour of a hypothesized group of users in the defined applications.
 Personas can be used to define the potential and benefits, such as user comfort and energy efficiency, of user centred integrated solutions more accurately, which is beneficial in the development (target group: lighting and façade industry) and lighting design (target groups: architects, lighting designers, policy makers and facility managers) of integrated solutions.

-The work of Subtask A will be structured into three project areas:
+Subtask A project areas:

 - A.1.
 User requirements